unitycatalog/unitycatalog/docs/quickstart.md

 git clone git@github.com:unitycatalog/unitycatalog.git
 ```

-Change into the `unitycatalog` directory and run `bin/start-uc-server` to instantiate the server.
+Change into the `unitycatalog` directory and run `docker-compose -f etc/db/docker-compose.yml up -d` to start Mysql.

+Then run `bin/start-uc-server` to instantiate the server.
 Here is what you should see:

 ![UC Server](./assets/images/uc_server.png)